-Internal Audit Reports 2015-16
+Internal Audit Reports 2016-17

-Audit Area & Scope Outcome

-1. Accounts Payable and Receivable Assurance Provided: Substantial

-2. Project Bank Account Assurance Provided: Substantial

-3. Scottish Roadworks Assurance Provided:

-Commissioner Reasonable

-4. Clyde and Hebrides Ferry Assurance Provided:

-Procurement Substantial

-5. Management and Operation Assurance Provided:

-of PFI/PPP projects Substantial
+Audit Area & Scope Outcome 1.
+Trunk Road Maintenance Assurance Provided: Substantial 2.
+Risk Management Assurance Provided: Substantial 3.
+Health and Safety Assurance Provided: Reasonable 4.
+Financial Reporting Arrangements Assurance Provided: Review Deferred as a result of prioritisation of workload.
+Will complete in 2017-18

-On the basis of the work undertaken and recommendations implemented in their annual report to the Transport Scotland Audit and Risk Committee, Internal Audit was able to provide Substantial Assurance in respect of Transport Scotland's risk management, control and governance arrangements.
+On the basis of the work undertaken and recommendations implemented in their annual report to the Transport Scotland Audit and Risk Committee, Internal Audit was able to provide 'Substantial' Assurance in respect of Transport Scotland's risk management, control and governance arrangements.